Grimur12/VNL1_24_H7/DOCS/Dagbók.md

 Iðunn and Pedro
  - pedro finished the model diagram completely
  - iðunn finished the state diagram completely
- - this group started testing the program completely to see if there were any visible errors.
+ - this group started helping with testing the program completely to see if there were any visible errors.
  - Iðunn finished the updated wireframe / happy path
+ - Started going over the pdf and upgrade text

 Máni and Grímur
  - Grímur focused on updating the biggest mistakes we can upgrade before turning in the code